Richardinho/blog-posts/kara-erickson-review.md

 </form>
 ```
-We will find that our form data actually now looks like this:
+We will find that our form data now looks like this:
 ```
 {
   "firstName": "",